AlexEe/go_sum/README.md

 ```
 ### Run the server

-#### With Docker
+#### With Docker image
 ```
 docker run alexee/gosum:1.0.0
 ```
-It is possible to specify a port using the flag '-p' or 'port':
+You can specify a port using the flag '-p' or 'port':
 ```
 docker run alexee/gosum:1.0.0 -p 8080
 ```
 The default port is 8080.

-#### Without Docker
+#### Without Docker image
 ```
 go run server/main.go
 ```
-It is possible to specify a port using the flag '-p' or 'port':
+You can specify a port using the flag '-p' or 'port':
 ```
 go run server/main.go -p 8080
 ```